Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 `Animal`s
 ---------

 Let's start by tackling the first problem, not having access to the `Cat`'s data inside the States.

 We're going to make an `Animal` trait to represent the behaviour of any animal.

 We'll also do a little reorganising while we're at it.

-The idea here is that all animals will implement the Animal trait, then we'll have some known behaviour.
+The idea here is that all animals will implement the `Animal` trait, then we'll have some known behaviour.

 First lets create an animal module.
 In `main.rs` add `mod animal` and then create the file `animal/mod.rs`.

 Let's move `cat.rs` to `animal/cat.rs` so that it's a submodule of `animal`.
-Finally, don't forget to add `pub mod cat;` to `animal/mod.rs` and don't forget to update your use statement in `main.rs` to `animal::cat::Cat`.
+Finally, don't forget to add `pub mod cat;` to `animal/mod.rs` and to update your use statement in `main.rs` to `animal::cat::Cat`.

 We're now ready to make our trait.